Rouslan/NTracer/doc/example.rst

             render.abort_render()
             break

-Finally, we have a basic event loop with two additions.
+Finally, we have a basic event loop.
 When the renderer is finished, it sends an event of type :py:attr:`PygameRenderer.ON_COMPLETE` (which is equal to pygame.USEREVENT by default).
 The event will have a ``source`` attribute containing the associated renderer.
 Having only one renderer, we don't use it here.
 We flip the display buffer to make our image appear.
 :py:meth:`.abort_render` is called to stop drawing early.